Probate Q&A Series

 Detailed Answer

 Under North Carolina law, guardianship gives a responsible individual the authority to make personal, health, and sometimes financial decisions for an adult who cannot care for themselves.
-You begin by preparing and filing a formal petition in the Clerk of Superior Court’s office for the county where the proposed ward lives.
-The petition must describe the adult’s condition, the type of guardianship you request (full or limited), and the reasons why less restrictive alternatives – such as a power of attorney or advance directives – will not protect the person’s interests.
+You begin by preparing and filing a formal petition in the Clerk of Superior Court’s office for the county where the proposed ward resides or is present.
+The petition must describe the adult’s condition, the type of guardianship you request (general or limited), and the reasons why less restrictive alternatives – such as a power of attorney or advance directives – will not protect the person’s interests.

-North Carolina General Statutes Chapter 35A, Article 4 (Guardianship of Incapacitated Persons) sets the framework.
-You must attach a recent professional evaluation of the adult’s capacity.
-The court relies on clear and convincing evidence of incapacity before appointing a guardian.
-After filing, the court appoints a guardian ad litem to investigate the situation and represent the proposed ward’s interests.
-The clerk schedules a hearing where you present evidence, and the judge considers testimony from medical experts and the guardian ad litem.
+North Carolina General Statutes Chapter 35A, Article 6 (Incompetency and Guardianship) sets the framework.
+The court relies on clear, cogent, and convincing evidence of incompetence before adjudicating the adult incompetent and appointing a guardian.
+After filing, the court appoints a guardian ad litem to represent the respondent’s interests.
+The clerk schedules a hearing where you present evidence, and the clerk considers testimony from witnesses and the guardian ad litem.

-If the judge finds the adult is incapacitated and the proposed guardian is fit, the court issues Letters of Guardianship.
+If the clerk finds the adult is incompetent and the proposed guardian is fit, the court issues Letters of Guardianship.
 The guardian takes an oath, accepts the responsibilities, and begins acting on the person’s behalf.
-Guardians must file annual reports and inventories with the court, as required by N.C.G.S. § 35A-1222.
+Guardians must file annual reports and inventories with the court, as required by Chapter 35A and the clerk’s orders.
 This ongoing oversight ensures the ward’s needs remain met.

 Key Steps to Establish Guardianship